 THE NEW COACH…a familiar face to WWU women’s golf followers, Kristen Hansen remains with the program as a graduate assistant coach…Hansen was a four-time GNAC All-Star and was the 2015 GNAC Championships individual medalist…the Spokane native played in 38 career tournaments with a scoring average of 78.63, fourth-best in program history.

-Vikings Finish 6th at WWU Invitational to Complete Fall Season
+Vikings Finish 6th at WWU Invite to Complete Fall Season

 Jenn Paul turns in best round of the season with 1-over-par 74 to finish tied for 16th